 Is more common than people tend to estimate; approximately 80% of Americans have some sort of misalignment of the septum.
 However, a deviated septum is not a severe condition, and often goes undiagnosed, unless it causes significant breathing problems.

 There are 2 main causes for: some people are born with it; some people develop it through some sort of injury or trauma during their life.

 A deviated septum can play a part in causing certain breathing and nasal problems, such as: snoring, sleep apnea, nasal congestion, difficulty breathing, recurrent sinus infections, postnasal drip, nosebleeds, headache, or facial pain.

 5. How is it treated?

-If you have a deviated septum or suspect you might, make an appointment with Dr. Pasha today.
+If you have this condition or suspect you might, discuss your symptoms with Dr. Pasha today.